Marasia's ensigh by A. Mantilla

 Rio Umia by T. Diedrich

-She was built as Rio Umia for Naviera Compostela.
-She was the first vessel built at Astano in El Ferrol (Spain) with more than 100 meters lenght.
+She was built as Rio Umia for Naviera Compostela, name that she had in this photo.
+She was the first vessel built by Astilleros y Talleres del Noroeste, ASTANO, at Fene-El Ferrol (Spain) with more than 100 meters lenght.
 She had two engines MAN M9V40/46, which were belonging before to the German submarine U-167 (type IX), sank by British planes on 05/04/1943 close to Canary Islands.

 Made by J.J.
 Alcaraz